Here are some quick links to some of the resources we developed while creating our project:

 • Invision for developing WireFrames

-• Figma for creating final prototype
+• Figma for creating prototype

 • Slack for Internal Communications & Google Drive for Documents, Images, etc.